Debt Camel

 Instead, talk to your non-priority lenders and ask them to accept lower payments, or even a £1 a month token payment, and to freeze the interest and charges:

-The budget sheet linked to above will show what you can afford to offer to non-priority debts.
+The budget sheet above will show what you can afford to offer to non-priority debts.

 If you aren’t sure if this is necessary or what to do, talk to National Debtline.

 If you have a Hire Purchase contract (HP) or and Personal Contract Purchase (PCP) you need to know about your right to Voluntarily Terminate (VT) car finance.
-Even if you want to keep the car, you should know about this in case there is no alternative as it may save you a lot of money.
+This does not apply to lease contracts.

-• if you have paid more than half you can hand the car back and not owe any more money (unless you have arrears, which you will still owe);
+- if you have already paid more than half you can hand the car back and not owe any more money (unless you have arrears, which you will still owe);

 If your car is repossessed, you would owe the full amount of £16,000 minus what the car would be sold for at auction.
 If it is only £10,000 you would end up still owing £6,000.

 This is just a brief summary.
-See How to terminate your car finance early, which looks at how to VT a car, its condition, mileage payments and other important details.
+How to terminate your car finance early looks in detail at how to VT a car, its condition, mileage payments and other important details.

 Can you manage without the car?